 In a patient with AVS, a normal VOR by horizontal head impulse test strongly indicates a central localisation.2 An abnormal VOR is a predictor of peripheral localisation.2 For example, the findings of an abnormal or positive horizontal head impulse test to the left, and a normal or negative head impulse test to the right, is suggestive of a left-sided peripheral vestibular lesion.

-Nystagmus associated with acute peripheral vestibular lesions tends to be dominantly horizontal, beating only in one direction, regardless of eye position.3 It typically increases in intensity when the patient looks in the direction of the nystagmus fast phase.
+Nystagmus associated with acute peripheral vestibular lesions such as in vestibular neuritis is typically horizontal and torsional.3 It increases in intensity when the patient looks in the direction of the nystagmus fast phase.
 For example, a left-beating nystagmus increases when a patient looks to the left.
-Conversely, the nystagmus tends to decrease or disappears altogether when the patient gazes in the direction of the slow phase.1 Nystagmus associated with central lesions tends to change direction with change in gaze direction.3
+Conversely, the nystagmus tends to decrease and can disappear altogether when the patient gazes in the direction of the slow phase, but it never changes direction.1 Nystagmus associated with central lesions can also be unidirectional but may change direction with change in gaze direction.3

-The prism cross-cover test checks for skew deviation, also known as vertical ocular misalignment.1,4 It involves the patient fixating on a target and then covering each eye in turn.
+The single cover test, also known as the cover-uncover test, checks for skew deviation, also known as vertical ocular misalignment.1,4 It involves the patient fixating on a target and then covering each eye in turn.
 The examiner watches the eye as it is uncovered for any vertical re-fixation saccades.
 These saccades are a result of vertical ocular misalignment from right–left imbalance of vestibular tone.5 This test indicates if there is more or less neural firing to the oculomotor system on one side than the other.
 It is generally a central sign, indicating posterior fossa pathology, and is most commonly seen with brainstem strokes.5

 The examination findings are most consistent with a central cause for AVS.